Emergency Solar Management

 Why is Emergency Solar Management required?

-At these times, fewer large thermal generators are required to operate as there is lower demand.
-However, these generators provide critical services to our power system, stabilising electrical frequency on the grid, helping the power system to ride through disturbances (such as transmission line outages), and responding rapidly to sudden changes in demand and supply.
+• responding rapidly to sudden changes in demand and supply.
 Without a minimum level of thermal generation, our power system becomes vulnerable to widespread outages.

-On 28 September 2021, AEMO released its Renewable Energy Integration – SWIS Update report, outlining the risks of declining levels of demand, including heightened threats to power system security during times of low load.
-In this report, AEMO recommends the capability to remotely manage the level of generation from DPV systems (known as Emergency Solar Management) be introduced as soon as practically possible.
-This will assist AEMO to maintain the stability of the power system in extreme operating conditions and prevent the loss of power to customers.
-It will also enable Western Australians to continue to install rooftop solar PV and support the transition to a renewable power system.
+On 28 September 2021, AEMO released its Renewable Energy Integration – SWIS Update report.
+This outlined the risks of decline in demand, including more threat to power system security during times of low load.
+In this report, AEMO recommends remote management of the level of generation from DPV systems (known as Emergency Solar Management).
+This will:

-Extreme low load events requiring Emergency Solar Management are expected to occur infrequently and for short periods of time in the middle of the day – in South Australia, where Emergency Solar Management has been in place for a year, it has only been used once for about an hour.
+Extreme low load events requiring Emergency Solar Management are expected to occur infrequently and for short periods of time in the middle of the day.
+In South Australia, where Emergency Solar Management has been in place for a year, it has only been used once for about an hour.

 How does this affect me?